harshad-lohande/agentic_rag/README.md

-# **Agentic RAG System: A Production-Grade Conversational AI**
+# **Autonomous Agentic RAG System: A Production-Grade Conversational AI**

-This repository contains the source code for a sophisticated, local-first Agentic Retrieval-Augmented Generation (RAG) system.
-Which means the entire data processing and storage pipeline is designed to run locally, without sending your private documents to a third-party service for indexing or storage.
+This repository contains the source code for a sophisticated, local-first, and autonomous Retrieval-Augmented Generation (RAG) system.
 The application is designed from the ground up to be a production-ready, containerized solution that can ingest custom documents, maintain multi-turn conversations, and provide factually-grounded, cited answers.

-This project moves beyond simple RAG chains by implementing a stateful, multi-agent architecture using LangGraph.
-It includes advanced features like conversational memory, automatic history summarization for token efficiency, and a final grounding-and-safety check to prevent hallucinations and ensure trustworthiness.
+This project moves beyond simple RAG chains by implementing a stateful, decision-driven, and self-correcting agentic architecture using LangGraph.
+The agent can dynamically alter its execution path based on the quality of its internal results, employing a series of advanced RAG techniques to recover from failures and improve the accuracy of its responses.

 ---

 ## **Core Features**

+* **Autonomous & Self-Correcting**: The agent can detect when its document retrieval has failed or is irrelevant and automatically triggers a multi-step self-correction loop to find a better answer.
+* **Adaptive RAG Strategies**: The agent has a toolkit of advanced RAG techniques it can deploy, including:
+    * **Conversational Query Rewriting**: Automatically transforms conversational follow-up questions into precise, standalone queries.
+    * **Relevance Re-ranking**: Uses a powerful Cross-Encoder model to sift through initial search results and select only the most relevant documents to use as context.
+    * **Hypothetical Document Embeddings (HyDE)**: Generates a hypothetical "perfect" answer to improve the relevance of the document search.
+    * **Tool Use (Web Search)**: As a final fallback, the agent can use the Tavily Search API to find answers from the internet if the information is not present in the local documents.
+* **Structured Output & Grounding**: The agent uses LLMs with structured output (Pydantic) to ensure reliable decision-making and to perform a final grounding check, programmatically adding citations and verifying the factual accuracy of every claim.
+* **Local-First & Containerized**: The entire application, including the Weaviate vector database, runs locally in a containerized environment using Docker, ensuring data privacy, consistency, and portability.
+* **Memory-Efficient Ingestion**: A streaming approach is used to parse and chunk large documents, allowing for the ingestion of very large files without overwhelming the system's memory.
+* **Structured Logging**: All application events are logged in a structured JSON format for easy monitoring and analysis.
+* **Built-in Evaluation Framework**: The project includes an evaluation suite using the RAGAS framework to quantitatively measure the performance of the RAG pipeline.
 * **Conversational Memory**: The agent remembers the context of previous interactions in a session, allowing for natural, multi-turn follow-up questions.
-* **Efficient History Summarization**: To handle long conversations without exceeding token limits, the agent automatically creates rolling summaries of the chat history, ensuring both context retention and cost efficiency.
-* **Grounding & Safety Agent**: Every answer is passed through a final validation node that fact-checks the generated response against the source documents to prevent hallucinations.
-* **Dynamic Citations**: The safety agent adds specific, numbered citations to the final answer, referencing the source documents that support its claims, which adds a layer of credibility and verifiability.
-* **Token Usage Tracking**: The system tracks and displays the token consumption (prompt, completion, and total) for every turn of the conversation, providing clear visibility into API costs.
-* **Local-First & Containerized**: The entire application, including the vector database and the backend API, runs locally in a containerized environment using Docker, ensuring consistency and portability.
 * **Structured Logging**: All application events are logged in a structured JSON format, making it easy to monitor, query, and analyze the system's behavior in a production environment.
-* **Memory-Efficient Ingestion**: The system uses a streaming approach to parse and chunk large documents, ensuring that even very large files can be processed without overwhelming the system's memory.

 ---

 ## **System Architecture**

-The application is composed of several services that are orchestrated by Docker Compose:
+The application is built around a decision-driven agent orchestrated by LangGraph.
+Unlike a simple, linear workflow, this agent can dynamically route its execution based on the state of the conversation and the quality of its retrieved information.

+The architecture includes:
 1.  **Weaviate Vector Store**: A containerized vector database that stores the embedded document chunks for fast retrieval.
 2.  **FastAPI Backend**: A containerized backend service that hosts the agentic workflow.
-It exposes a simple API for the user interface to interact with.
+It exposes a API for the user interface to interact with.
-3. **LangGraph Agent**: The core logic of the application, defined as a stateful graph.
-The graph orchestrates the flow of a query through several nodes: document retrieval, history summarization, answer generation, and a final safety check.
+3.  **Autonomous LangGraph Agent**: The core of the application, defined as a stateful graph with conditional routing.
+The agent can classify queries, transform them, retrieve and re-rank documents, and enter a self-correction loop if necessary.
-4. **Streamlit UI**: A simple, local web interface that allows users to interact with the backend API in a conversational manner.
+4.  **Streamlit UI**: A simple, web interface that allows users to interact with the backend API in a conversational manner.

 ---